Implicit Regularization for Multi-label Feature Selection

-Any comparing algorithm whose average rank is within one CD to that of mFSIR is interconnected to each other with a thick line (in our case, CD =\textbf{1.92}).
+Any comparing algorithm whose average rank is within one CD to that of mFSIR is interconnected to each other with a thick line (in our case, CD =\textbf{2.84}).
 Otherwise, any algorithm not connected to mFSIR is considered to have significantly different performance from each other.
 The major observations resulting from the analysis of these results are as follows: \begin{itemize} \item As shown in Table \ref{tab:results}, and according to the overall win/tie/loss counts across all datasets at the last column of each sub-table, our mFSIR is highly competitive with other comparison algorithms in terms of all evaluation metrics.
-To be specific, in terms of hamming loss, mFSIR outperforms the comparing algorithms in, 100\% (LassoNet), 90\% (MICO), 70\% (GRRO), and 50\% (MIFS) cases.
-In terms of ranking loss, mFSIR outperforms the comparing algorithms in, 100\% (LassoNet), 30\% (MICO), 30\% (GRRO), and 20\% (MIFS) cases.
-In terms of macro-averaging AUC, mFSIR outperforms the comparing algorithms in, 70\% (MICO), 30\% (GRRO), and 70\% (MIFS) cases.
+To be specific, in terms of hamming loss, mFSIR outperforms the comparing algorithms in, 70\% (LassoNet), 70\% (LMLL), 100\% (CMLL), 90\% (MICO), 70\% (GRRO), and 50\% (MIFS) cases.
+In terms of ranking loss, mFSIR outperforms the comparing algorithms in, 80\% (LMLL), 20\% (CMLL), 30\% (MICO), 30\% (GRRO), and 20\% (MIFS) cases.
+In terms of Macro-averaged F1-score, mFSIR outperforms the comparing algorithms in, 70\% (LassoNet), 70\% (LMLL), 80\% (CMLL), 70\% (MICO), 30\% (GRRO), and 70\% (MIFS) cases.